CamH7/EncryptMail/README.md

 ### Start the server
 npm start

-### Then open your browser to http://localhost:3000
+Then open your browser to http://localhost:3000
+###(I developed this project in CodeSandbox Devbox)